dennish737/hamwantools/docs/BuildingThe DB.md

 a several way to do this, and you should use a method that you are conformable with.
 Because of the complexity of networks, and the multiple pieces of information that needs to be tracked, I have chosen to use a SQLite Database.
 The key reasons for using a DB are:
+    - After initial load it is easy to maintain
-    - Able to add and link data items in small chunks
+    - Able to add and link data items to configuration parameters
-    - Able to develop queries and tools for adding items reducing manual error
+    - Able to develop queries and tools for getting configuration parameters reducing manual error
-    - Able to build tools to 'map' the network
+    - Able to develop queries and tools for adding, deleting and moving data items
     - Able to build tools to generate configuration file for devices
     - Able to easily add new devices and configuration parameters to the network
+    - Able to build tools to 'map' the network
     - SQLite is supported on Windows, linux and Mac platforms.
-    - Database is a file, which can be shared
+    - Database is a file, which can be shared and made profitable

 For tool development I have chosen to use Python3.
 Python3 is supported by Windows, linux and Mac, is object-oriented, and well documented and supported.